Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Applications

 \subsection{Nonlinear Equations}

 The study of nonlinear systems of equations in $\mathbb{R}^{n}$ has long been a significant area of interest in mathematics and its applications.
-Finding conditions that ensure a unique solution to such systems is crucial as it offers insights into the properties and stability of solutions, which in turn, have far-reaching implications across various fields, including operations, engineering, economics, and optimization \citep{ortega2000iterative}.
+Finding conditions that ensure a unique solution to such systems is crucial as it offers insights into the properties and stability of solutions, which in turn, have far-reaching implications across various fields, including operations, engineering, economics, and optimization.
 It is generally uncommon to identify a comprehensive set of conditions that guarantee a unique global solution for a system of nonlinear equations in $\mathbb{R}^{n}$ that do not satisfy contraction properties.
-We showcase the application of Theorem \ref{Theorem: unique} to determine conditions that ensure a unique solution for a specific class of nonlinear equations, which we define subsequently.
-These conditions are based on monotonicity concerning the majorization order.
+We apply Theorem \ref{Theorem: unique} to determine conditions that ensure a unique solution for a specific class of nonlinear equations, which we define subsequently.
+These conditions are based on monotonicity concerning the majorization order as opposed to typical approaches that require contraction.